Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Positive real balanced truncation for second-order systems

-for stabilizing solutions $P,\,Q\in\R^{2n\times 2n}$, see \cite{Rei11}.
-The internal symmetry structure of \eqref{eqn:pfosys} yields that $Q = \sS_n P \sS_n$, whence only the Lur'e equation $\fA^{\trans} P+P\fA = -K_{\rm c}^{\trans}K_{\rm c}$, $P\fB-\fC^{\trans}=0$ has to be solved for the matrices $P$ and $K_{\rm c}$.
-We can use the method from \cite{PolR12} to obtain a~low-rank approximative solution $P\approx L^{\trans}L$.
-The sign symmetry of the first order system \eqref{eqn:pfosys} yields that its positive real characteristic values (which are defined to be the square roots of the eigenvalues of $PQ$) can in a~certain sense be allocated to the symmetry structure of the system \eqref{eqn:pfosys}.
-More precisely, the positive real characteristic values are the absolute values of the eigenvalues of the symmetric matrix $L\sS_n L^{\trans}$, and the signs of these eigenvalues are defined to be the signatures of the respective characteristic values.
-By truncating equally many states corresponding to positive and negative characteristic values, it is shown that the resulting first order model is -- without any further computational effort -- of the form
+for stabilizing solutions $P, Q \in \R^{2n \times 2n}$; see \cite{PBTRMV_Rei11}.
+The internal symmetry structure of \cref{PBTRMV_eqn:pfosys} yields $Q = \sS_{n} P \sS_{n}$, hence only the Lur'e equation $\fA^{\trans} P + P\fA = -K_{\rm{c}}^{\trans} K_{\rm{c}}$, $P \fB - \fC^{\trans} = 0$ has to be solved for the matrices $P$ and $K_{\rm{c}}$.
+We can use the method from \cite{PBTRMV_PolR12} to obtain a low-rank approximate solution $P \approx L^{\trans} L$.
+The sign symmetry of the first-order system~\cref{PBTRMV_eqn:pfosys} yields that its positive real characteristic values (which are defined to be the positive square roots of the eigenvalues of $P Q$) can in a certain sense be allocated to the symmetry structure of the system~\cref{PBTRMV_eqn:pfosys}.
+More precisely, the positive real characteristic values are the absolute values of the eigenvalues of the symmetric matrix $L\sS_{n} L^{\trans}$.
+By truncating equally many states corresponding to positive and negative eigenvalues of $L\sS_{n} L^{\trans}$, it is shown that the resulting first-order model is -- without any further computational effort -- of the form

-where the block sizes from left to right and from top to bottom are $m,\ell,p,p,\ell,m$, with $r=p+m+\ell$.
-Note that, if $\fA_{33}$ is zero, then it would -- by merging some of the blocks -- be of the form
+where the block sizes from left to right and from top to bottom are $m, \ell, p, p, \ell, m$, with $r = p + m + \ell$.
+Note that, if $\fA_{33}$ is zero, then -- by merging some of the blocks -- \cref{PBTRMV_eqn:balanced_so0}~has the form